Revised : 04-24-2018

 Note: Private schools are not directly reimbursed for covered IEP services.
 IEP services provided to children who attend private schools are billed by and payments are made to the public school district that provides the IEP services.

 Minnesota Rule allows billing MHCP through a billing agent or business agent only if the agent’s compensation:

 Payment for any covered service given to a child or youth may not be made to or through a factor, either directly or indirectly.
-(A Factor is an individual or organization that advances money to a provider for their accounts receivable for an added fee or a deduction of the accounts receivable worth).
+(A factor is an individual or organization that advances money to providers for their accounts receivable for an added fee or a deduction of the accounts receivable worth.)

 For additional information, see Billing Organizations/Responsibilities.